Mailbutler will be compatible with macOS Sonoma soon. Please don’t update your macOS yet.

 Emails shouldn’t be about you or your products, but about what your prospect needs.
 Referencing a recent change or update sets a more personalized tone in the email.
 It also introduces the presumption to your prospect that the email is about them, not you:

-• Congratulations to your recent <career move>!
+• Congratulations on your recent <career move>!
 Are you also considering changing of <topic>?

 • I noticed <recent change> in your company.
 I was hoping to propose to you <topic> in regards to this…